njwill/Options4L/README.md

 - Sign up free to save your data permanently
 - Add notes to transactions and positions
 - Access live market data and Greeks
-- Group related positions together
+- Create custom tags to organize positions
+- Reclassify strategies when auto-detection needs adjustment

 ## License